TishShaw/simplychat-frontend/README.md

 # Keita's Beauty
 # Description

 Keita's Beauty is an online E-commerce Website where you can purchase your favorite make-up products for a reasonable price.
+Redux state management is used to handle cart functionality.

 # Planning Process